OCA/wms/shopfloor_mobile_base/readme/ROADMAP.rst

   For starting we should provide `on_back` property to all states where we want to display it (no more specific check on the state to display this button).
   This part is also related to "Refactor states definition".

+* Load modules/components dependencies

+  As of today we are using bare ES6 imports which requires devs to know the exact path of the resource.
+If the resource changes name or path dependent files will be broken.
+  It would be nice to have a way to declare modules by name as Odoo JS does.

+* Get rid of custom assets controller?

+  A controller takes care of loading static assets but seems to not be needed anymore.